Alex0vSky/UePrjCreator/README.md

 Tool for create __Unreal Engine__ _*.uproject_ file and directory structure from command line.
 It completely repeats the behavior of UnrealEngine when creating a new project through the "Project Explorer" without a long full load of the engine.
 ## Features
 The resulting directory containing the _*.uproject_ file is ready to be built into an executable via UnrealEngine UBT.
 Can use UnrealEngine templates.
 If template have C++ classes will be generated IDE project file.
 The tool contains a inner template for building an executable file without building _*Editor.dll_ library.
-Under the hood, the tool loads the Unreal core, performs minimal initialization, and calls the core functionality.
+<br/><sub>Under the hood, the tool loads the Unreal core, performs minimal initialization, and calls the core functionality.</sub>
 ## Requirements
 Requires installed Unreal Engine version 4.
 ## Install